mopidy/mopidy.js/README.md

 - Modernized dependencies:

   - The `Promise` object standardized in ES6 has replaced When.js.
+  - The `EventEmitter` object from Node.js, with polyfills for the browser, has replaced BANE.
   - `isomorphic-ws` and `ws` has replaced our own wrapper around the browser's `WebSocket` API and `faye-websocket` on Node.